Environmental issues in Thailand: Electronic waste

 Thailand is a signatory to the Basel Convention, which prohibits the transnational movement of hazardous waste.
 The Thai government—sometimes acting through free-trade agreements—circumvents the convention, using legal techniques to skirt the prohibition and instead import hazardous waste, mostly electronic waste.
 Thai agencies tasked with preventing negative environmental impacts from e-waste have failed to perform their regulatory missions.
 They have allowed operators of waste management plants to reduce operational costs by disposing of hazardous waste improperly.
 That has contributed to serious environmental degradation and degraded the health of locals.
 Thailand legally imports about 53,000 tonnes of e-waste annually.
 As of 2018 Thailand permits 1,761 factories to manage electronic waste.
-Five hundred thirty-nine are electronic waste recycling plants.
+Of these, 539 are electronic waste recycling plants.
 Another 1,222 plants dispose of e-waste in land-fills or by incineration.
 Most of these plants are in Rayong Province, Chonburi Province, and Chachoengsao Province.

 In June 2018 Thailand banned all imports of foreign e-waste.
 China banned the import of foreign e-waste in 2018 also.
 Since the e-waste ban, 28 new recycling factories, most dealing with e-waste, have opened in Chachoengsao Province.
 In 2019, 14 businesses in Chachoengsao were granted licenses to process electronic waste, six of them in the Ko Khanun Subdistrict of Phanom Sarakham District.
 An official of the Basel Action Network, which campaigns against dumping waste in poor countries, said, "E-waste has to go somewhere, and the Chinese are simply moving their entire operations to Southeast Asia.
 The only way to make money is to get huge volume with cheap, illegal labour and pollute the hell out of the environment," he added.